 Tony Abbott meanwhile, has offered advice to Prime Minister Scott Morrison to lift the ban on nuclear power if he wants to win the next election.

 30% of coal plants approaching the end of their technical life

 A recent forecast by the Australian Energy Market Operator predicted 30% of Australia’s coal generators will approach the end of their technical life over the next two decades, and it said it was important to avoid premature departures if the looming transition in the national energy market is to be orderly.

 But it was also clear that the most economical replacement for the ageing coal fleet was not new coal, but “a portfolio of utility-scale renewable generation, storage, distributed energy resources, flexible thermal capacity, and transmission”.

-AEMO concluded that mix of generation could produce 90 terawatt hours of energy per annum, “more than offsetting the energy lost from retiring coal-fired generation”.
+AEMO concluded that a mix of generation could produce 90 terawatt-hours of energy per annum, “more than offsetting the energy lost from retiring coal-fired generation”.